dangoslen/dangoslen-me-site/content/blog/thinking-in-constraints.md

 ---
 path: /thinking-in-constraints
 date: 2025-01-05T18:55:25
-title:
+title: Thinking in Constraints
-description:
+description: How to apply constraints to problem spaces to solve them more effectively.
 keywords:
-  - keyword
+  - problem-solving
+  - constraints in problem solving
+  - solving large problems as a software engineer
 tags:
+  - problem-solving
-  - tag
+  - software design
 image: "../assets/bournes-senruob-xCwPC-Vmhsg-unsplash.jpg"
 ---